ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 A Ballerina client is a component, which interacts with a network-accessible service.
 It aggregates one or more actions that can be executed on the network-accessible service and accepts configuration parameters related to the network-accessible service.

-You can use a Ballerina HTTP client to interact with any HTTP service via its API.
+You can use a Ballerina HTTP client to interact with any HTTP service.

 ### Creating the 'sunriseApi' Client

-Create a client (in a `sunrise_client.bal` file) with the below content to write a simple HTTP client, which retrieves sunrise/sunset time details for Colombo
+Create a client (in a `sunrise_client.bal` file) with the below content to write a simple HTTP client, which retrieves sunrise/sunset time details for Colombo by interacting with the service API.

 ```ballerina